Markham Rugby Football Club - The Early Years

 There were only 6 high schools playing rugby in York Region.
 The MDHS Junior team won the York Region and GBSSA tournaments, then went on to become Ontario champions, and provided club players in later years.

 The MRFC Colts team tied for second place in their summer season, and several players also came out for the adult team.
 Mike Clare coached and many long-time club members began their playing career here.

-The Markham teams played in the TRU 2nd and 3rd Divisions this year, and finished first and third respectively in their disisions.
+The Markham teams played in the TRU 2nd and 3rd Divisions this year, and finished first and third respectively in their divisions.

 Jim Monk was part of the Ontario Junior XV on their Wales tour in March, one of the coaches was Kevin Jones.

-Markham RFC were Club Champions this year – the club that accumulated the most points for wins per team in a season when measured against the size of the club (thus allowing smaller clubs to compete against the larger ones) MRFC 80.25 points, 2nd were the Toronto Barbarians with 75.56 points.
-This system only lasted briefly and now (2008) no longer exists.
+Markham RFC were Club Champions this year.
+The club that accumulated the most points for wins per team in a season when measured against the size of the club (thus allowing smaller clubs to compete against the larger ones) MRFC 80.25 points, 2nd were the Toronto Barbarians with 75.56 points.
+This system only lasted briefly and no longer exists.

 Grey Hares formed (the over 35 team)